 From the Springdale & Zion Canyon Visitor Center, continue 1.4 miles on SR-9 to the south entrance of Zion National Park.
-Once you enter the park, continue another 1.5-miles to the Zion Canyon Scenic Route (Sign on right side: Zion Lodge, Scenic Drive) turn left.
-From there, travel another 4.6-miles up the Scenic Drive until you get to the Weeping Rock shuttle stop on your right hand sign.
+Once inside the park, continue another 1.5-miles to the Zion Canyon Scenic Route (Sign on the right side: Zion Lodge, Scenic Drive) turn left.
+From there, travel another 4.6-miles up the Scenic Drive until you get to the Weeping Rock shuttle stop on your right-hand sign.

 Shortest Trail in the park

 Lush hanging gardens that are continually moist due to a constant water flow from the canyons above.

 A unique view of the Great White Throne to the upper left can be seen when standing behind the dripping water and looking out.